zbmed-semtec/hybrid-pre-doc2vec-doc-relevance/docs/xml_translate/README.md

 * If a directory is provided, it will create a new directory with the same name but adding `_translated` to it.

+If you wish to output to a .TSV file, set the following argument to 1:

+* --tsv: default 0

 An example of the command that will create the directory  `sample_annotated_xml_translated`:

 ```bash
 python xml_translate.py -d sample_annotated_xml
 ```

-In `code/tests` folder, a file containing unittest can be found.
+In the folder `code/tests`, a file containing unittest can be found.

 # Results